advancedtelematic/aktualizr/actions.md

 - [x] Send installation report
   - [x] Generate and send manifest (see below)
   - [x] TODO send PutManifestComplete event if send is successful
-  - [ ] send Error event if send fails
+  - [ ] Send PutManifestComplete event if send is unsuccessful

 ### Internal requirements